We consider each parent’s income equally when we make a child support assessment. We don’t use income from non parent carers.

 Do this as soon as you can.
 If your income goes down, we can’t backdate it.

-If your estimate ends before your child support period
+Your estimate ends before your child support period

 Your income estimate lasts until the end of the financial year.
 Your child support period may continue into the new financial year.